Your Leadership Team Argues About Everything. Here's Why.

 Document Everything Visibly

 Create visual artifacts of your alignment: business model canvases, priority pyramids, metric dashboards.
 Keep these visible in every meeting and decision.
+When seeking bank financing, this same documentation discipline, financial projections, cash flow forecasts, debt schedules, is exactly what lenders review first.
+Know what Luxembourg bankers look for before you approach them.

 Start with Agreement, Not Problems